EdinhoZ/C-learning/README.md

 # C-learning
-All the exercises i´ve done in C
+All the exercises i´ve done in C\n
 I don´t have the questions which these exercises are about so if you need any explanation about any of them, you can tell me :)